stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 - Cropped image of an ant head taken on the third of December 2020 by Meg Megson
     * 20201203_MM_HEAD_CROPPED_V1.psd
     * Time_CreatorData_TypeModification_Version

+Examples of poor file names:
+- Honeybee project, experiment 2 done in Helsinki, data file created on the second of December 2020
+    * File name: Runnew_again_2NDTRY.xls
+    * Explanation: N/A

+- Cropped image of an ant head taken on the third of December 2020 by Meg Megson
+    * Image_antclose_first_PUBLISHTHISONE3?.psd
+    * N/A

+- Any name like file.txt, file_new.txt, file_newer.txt, file_try.txt, file_add_new.txt etc.

 ### Bulk file names
 Data producing equipment (and software) sometimes generate files with pre-defined names.
 These can be made up of a serial number or text string along with machine specific information.
 To a non-user such files can be incomprehensible, and may require explanation in order to make sense.
 To preserve the third-person view of files where the file name does not provide information of content or origin, sufficient documentation is required.
 Use sub-folders to cluster such files in manageable numbers and add README-files for orientation and explanation (Remember your future self!).